ewoks-kit/ewokscore/doc/definitions.rst

 A **node** describes an opaque unit of execution with a signature.
 It can have positional and named arguments which can be required or optional.
 It can have zero, one or more named outputs.

-A **task** is an opaque unit of execution with input arguments defined by links and static values in the graph representation.
+A **task** is an opaque unit of execution with input arguments defined by links and default values in the graph representation.
 (OOP analogy: a task is a node instance).

 A **link** connects a source node to a target node.
 A link can have the following properties:
   * **conditional**: has a set of statements that combined are either True or False